CryptoCentrick/Hogwarts-Token-Faucet/README.md

 - `Token Faucet/` — the **Solidity smart contract** (built with **Foundry**) that creates the token and enforces the faucet rules.
 - `Front End/` — the **React + TypeScript** website where you connect MetaMask and use the faucet.

-If you’re around 15 years old: imagine the blockchain like a shared class notebook that nobody can erase.
-A smart contract is a page in that notebook with rules written in permanent ink.

 ---

 ## What you can do